lockevod/Karoo-KActions/README.md

    - You don't need to interact with the app during the ride; everything works in the background.

-Webhook can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
-Custom Message can be  triggered pressing the button in the app if you add Custom Message 1 or Custom Message 2 as data field in the profiles screen.
+Webhook and Custom Message can be triggered pressing the button in the app if you add custom field in the profiles screen.
+Button works:
+1. Push the button in the app to activate the webhook or send a custom message.
+2. If you push the button before 8 seconds, the app will send a custom message.
+3. If you push the button after 8 seconds, the app will configure to send a webhook.
+4. If you wait more than 30 seconds, the app will reset the button and you need to push again.

-This button has a security measure, you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)
+This button has a security measure (for webhook action only), you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)

 KActions supports several providers to send notifications, you need to configure before use the app: